kwikteam/phy-doc/docs/api.md

 The channel order is the same than the one from the PRB file.
 This order was used when generating the features and masks in SpikeDetekt2.
-The same order is used in phy when loading the waveforms from the `.raw.kwd` file.
+The same order is used in phy when loading the waveforms from the traces file(s).

 ##### KwikModel.channels